Street Art in London

 One of my favorite shots from an amazing experience in London.
 It took forever to find, but man it was worth it. . . . #london #leakestreet #graffiti #graffitiart #art #abstract #abstractart #blackandwhite #color #sony #sonyalpha #a6000 #travelling #traveller #travelblogger #spraypaint #spraypaintart #england #europe #tunnel #happiness

-Something like 125 are known to exist at different locations around the world, from Jerusalem to Bristol to London.
+Something like 125 exists worldwide, from Jerusalem to Bristol to London.

-To find out more on street art in London and where to find it, you should visit http://www.ldngraffiti.co.uk.
+To learn more about street art in London and where to find it, you should visit http://www.ldngraffiti.co.uk.

 Street Art in Shoreditch

-Shoreditch is one of the most fruitful locations for discovering unique street art, and the art that can be seen there changes almost every single day.
-Rather than wander around yourself, there are Shoreditch Street Art tours available, which will give you a much better chance of finding what you’re looking for.
-A popular choice is to combine this with an ‘Eating Tour’, taking in the best that East London cuisine has to offer.
+Shoreditch is one of the most fruitful locations for discovering unique street art, and the art that can be seen there changes almost every day.

-This lively part of the East of London is something of a ‘blank canvas’ used regularly by the many practising street artists and some of the amazing stickers, stunning murals and paintings that can be seen in the area will leave you wanting more.
+This lively part of the East of London is something of a ‘blank canvas’ used regularly by the many practising street artists, and some of the fantastic stickers, stunning murals and paintings that can be seen in the area will leave you wanting more.